AGImkeller/scIGD/README.md

 - `hla_gen.fasta.gz`: A FASTA file including the DNA sequence for all HLA alleles, which have genomic sequences available.

 In addition, users are required to supply the following files.
-Example files can be found in the `demo` folder:
+Some example files can be found in the `demo` folder:

+- `FASTQ files`: Raw, gzipped FASTQ files.

 - `SampleTagSequences.fasta`: This is necessary **only if the data is multiplexed**.
 It should contain a FASTA file of sample tag sequences crucial for demultiplexing the data and generating donor-specific or sample-tag-specific FASTQ files.